reverseame/MalGraphIQ/README.md

 Besides installing the modules listed in [requirements.txt](./requirements.txt), MalGraphIQ also relies on the following resources:
 - [winapi_categories.json](https://raw.githubusercontent.com/reverseame/winapi-categories/refs/heads/main/winapi_categories.json).
 A file containing our categorization of Windows API and syscalls.
 More info in the [winapi-categories](https://github.com/reverseame/winapi-categories) repo.

+# How To Use
+TODO

+# Example Data
+TODO

 # Authors